Taghrooda: 2014: three-year-old season

 In the King George, ridden as usual by Hanagan, Taghrooda started the 7/2 second favourite behind Telescope in an eight-runner field which included Magician, Mukhadram and Trading Leather as well as her stable companions Eagle Top (King Edward VII Stakes) and Romsdal (third in The Derby).
 Hanagan restrained the filly towards the back of the field in the early stages, as Leitir Mor set a fast pace.
 She made steady progress approaching the final turn and made her challenge on the outside in the straight.
 Inside the final furlong Taghrooda overtook Telescope and Mukhadram, who had been battling for the lead, and accelerated clear to win by three lengths.
 She became the first British-trained three-year-old filly to win the race.
 She was also the first British-trained female winner since the four-year-old Time Charter in 1983 and the first three-year-old filly to succeed since the French-trained Pawneese in 1976.
 After the race Hanagan said "It’s amazing and that just caps it all off.
 The reception she is getting is just out of this world".
 Gosden commented "I think to go to the Irish Oaks off a win at Epsom would have been a defensive move and it was bold of [Hamdan Al Maktoum] and correct".
 Angus Gold said "She’s blessed with this extraordinary temperament, which very few fillies of that age have.
 She just never turns a hair".

 Taghrooda's next race was the Yorkshire Oaks over one and half miles at York Racecourse 21 August.
 Apparently facing much weaker opposition than in her previous race and started at odds of 1/5 against six opponents headed by Tapestry, an Aidan O'Brien-trained filly who had finished second in the Irish Oaks.
 Hanaghan settled the filly in fifth place before moving up on the turn into the straight and taking the lead approaching the final quarter mile.
 A furlong out, however, she was joined by Tapestry and after a prolonged struggle it was the Irish-trained filly who prevailed by a neck.
 After the race, Hanaghan said "I don't think there were many excuses, she was just beaten by a very good horse".

 On 5 October, Taghrooda started the 11/2 favourite for France's most prestigious race, the Prix de l'Arc de Triomphe over 2400 metres at Longchamp Racecourse despite being given an unfavourable draw.
 She raced on the outside before making her challenge in the straight, staying on in the closing stages to finish third of the twenty runners, beaten two lengths and one and a quarter lengths by Treve and Flintshire.
 Eight days later it was announced that Taghrooda would be retired from racing to become a broodmare.
 Gold said "She has been wonderful and will be missed.
 In my time not since Salsabil have we had a filly this good, which shows how rare they are".

 Breeding record

-Tahrooda has produced three named foals as of 2021.
+Taghrooda has produced three named foals as of 2021.